-Professor Bill Walter is a specialist hip and knee surgeon at Royal North Shore Hospital and The Mater Hospital.
+Professor Bill Walter is a specialist hip and knee surgeon.

 Bill Walter, Orthopaedic Surgeon, is the Professor of Orthopaedics and Traumatic Surgery at the University of Sydney and Royal North Shore Hospital and he treats private patients at the Mater Hospital.
 He is an experienced surgeon with excellent results and very low complication rates, having performed thousands of joint replacements and specialising in this surgery for 20 years.
 For hip replacement, he uses high quality implants and performs the anterior surgical technique or the posterior surgical technique.
 He is one of few surgeons who offers the resurfacing hip replacement, which is particularly suited to fit males under 60 years.
 In knee replacement, he performs both partial or total knee replacement and achieves excellent results with the new sagittally stable medial pivot knee.